TonySac/Ender3NG-Build/index.md

 ---

+{: .notice}
+:loudspeaker: As of September 2024 I have passed this project along to another member of the E3NG/RH3D community.
+I will no longer be updating this log.
+The site will remain active as long as possible for reference.

 This documentation logs my Ender 3 NG build.
 It serves as a log of my process and in some parts an unofficial guide.
 I did not build this E3NG exactly to spec.
 It will likely become a project printer that I continue to tinker with.
 I plan to continue to update these pages as things change and progress.
 I started the project in March 2024 during a beta release.

 > Keep in mind, this is my specific printer.
 I have attempted to generalize some parts of this documentation but it really is a reference to myself and my process.
 There are no guarantees this information is 100% correct, up to date, or will even work.
 I am not responsible for any damage or harm from trying the things outlined in this document.